 - Knowledge in wiring up 12v circuits and understanding of currents

-- A 12v lead acid battery (deep cycling is better for this but a car battery will suffice)
+- A 12v lead acid battery (deep cycle is better for this but a car battery will suffice)

 - Some cable (13 amp will suffice unless you’re pulling high amperage)